benbalter/benbalter.github.com/_posts/2016-04-11-white-house-open-source-missed-opportunity.md

 ### Open source has already undergone a two-decade pilot

-The proposed three-year pilot program will likely not yield actionable results, at least not beyond those we already know.
+The proposed three-year pilot program will likely not yield actionable results, at least not beyond those we already know, and merely punts an inevitable decision to the next administration.
 For one, technology moves too quickly to be evaluated in three-year controlled experiments.
 By 2019, the inevitable move to open source will be even further overdue, as we're already seeing that shift take successful foothold in the private sector and in forward-thinking government agencies.

 For another, the impact of open source is nearly impossible to measure, as successful government open source should give rise to an entire disruptive technology ecosystem.
 How would one have measured the economic impact of the space race?
 How does one measure the good will, transparency, accountability, public confidence, or civic engagement participation in open source provides?
 Even open source's quantitative metrics may be misleading, as a project with more known bugs doesn't necessarily imply lesser quality, and, in fact, often implies the opposite, as bugs are more quickly surfaced and remedied.